-Now coming to the next two Advisors, Dr. Michael and Dr. Ben, looking at their experience in Linkedin, except the fact that they are the CEO and COO of AiMedis, the rest experience looks like a 5 year old had helped them to update those.
+Now coming to the next two Advisors, Dr Michael and Dr Ben, looking at their experience in Linkedin, except the fact that they are the CEO and COO of AiMedis, the rest experience sounds like a 5-year-old had helped them to update those.
 I don’t want to make fun of someone if they don’t know how to do something.
 But considering their background and expertise, updating a LinkedIn experience should not be an uphill battle.

 Funds Target, timeline & phases

 Their Pre-ICO is over already, and their ICO is till 10th September of 2018.
 Their soft cap is at 5400 ETH and the hard cap at 14000 ETH

 As of writing this review, they have raised around 300+ ETH and a long way to go.